Rakshithonnavar/Tourism-Management-System/README.md

 -->Tech stacks used:
 FrontEnd: HTML5 ,CSS3
-BackEnd: PHP for server size scripting and MySQL Database for Organised Data Storage and retrieval
+BackEnd: PHP for server size scripting and MySQL Database for Organised Data Storage and retrieval as and when required by the admin.